LuisGarciaOsorio/LuisGarciaOsorio.github.io/README.md

 The overall website version has shifted to V2 from V1 as it can now be navigated and has a overall theme.
 Week 3 TODO's have been shifted to week 4, as they were the long term objectives and week 3 incorporated a lot more html and css than originally intended in order to strongly familiarize myself with the basic elements before implementation of the interactive elements.

+Version
+3.5.1
+Date.js: file created to make getting time its own file css.css: updated to include table
+TrackingLifts.html: Added a table and input options as well as a drop down options menu.
+Added script function to update table with input values.
+Imported time from Date.js to have it updated at all times. athelete.tsx : added memberInfo class to store data readStore.js: Supposed to read through the table as input is added and store the data as a .json on the localStorage, however appears to need adjustment.
+Week 4 Todo was completed

+updated final

 TODO:
 For next checkpoint:
 Figure out how to add textbox that can be submitted to the website and stored.